ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_p/ros_controller_package.md

 The user can use this service to create a trajectory in the [joint space]{: .popup}.
 The user inputs the angle of the target joint and the total time of the trajectory.

 - `/open_manipulator/goal_joint_space_path_to_kinematics_pose` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [joint space]{: .popup}.
-The user inputs the kinematics pose of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_joint_space_path_to_kinematics_position` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [joint space]{: .popup}.
-The user inputs the kinematics pose(position only) of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose(position only) of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_joint_space_path_to_kinematics_orientation` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [joint space]{: .popup}.
-The user inputs the kinematics pose(orientation only) of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose(orientation only) of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [task space]{: .popup}.
-The user inputs the kinematics pose of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path_position_only` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [task space]{: .popup}.
-The user inputs the kinematics pose(position only) of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose(position only) of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path_orientation_only` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [task space]{: .popup}.
-The user inputs the kinematics pose(orientation only) of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose(orientation only) of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_joint_space_path_from_present` ([open_manipulator_msgs/SetJointPosition]{: .popup})
 The user can use this service to create a trajectory from present joint angle in the [joint space]{: .popup}.
 The user inputs the angle of the target joint to be changed and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path_from_present` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory from present kinematics pose in the task space.
-The user inputs the kinematics pose to be changed of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose to be changed of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path_from_present_position_only` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory from present kinematics pose in the [task space]{: .popup}.
-The user inputs the kinematics pose(position only) of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose(position only) of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path_from_present_orientation_only` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory from present kinematics pose in the [task space]{: .popup}.
-The user inputs the kinematics pose(orientation only) of the OpenMANIPULATOR-PRO end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose(orientation only) of the OpenMANIPULATOR-P end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_tool_control` ([open_manipulator_msgs/SetJointPosition]{: .popup})
 The user can use this service to move the tool of OpenMANIPULATOR_PRO.